Richard-wv/stress_sighting_hypothesis/README.md

     - 'severity_sum' (total of severity scores per year).
 - Both datasets were filtered to a shared timeframe (1947–2013) and merged using a **left join**, preserving years with zero stress events for baseline comparison.
 - Missing values in the merged dataset (due to non-stress years) were filled with '0' to maintain continuity in analysis.

+### Exploratory Data Analysis and Regression Summary

+Our exploratory phase began with a thorough statistical overview of the dataset, including distributions, outliers, and visual trends.
+Each key variable (UFO sightings, stress event count, and severity) was examined individually and in relation to one another using line plots, boxplots, and correlation matrices.

+From there, we tested whether a simple correlation existed between global stress severity and the number of reported sightings per year.
+Initial results showed a weak-to-moderate positive correlation.
+However, by introducing a 1-year lag to the stress variables — to account for potential delay in public psychological response — we saw a noticeable improvement in correlation strength.

+This led to the construction of a linear regression model using 'severity_sum_lag1' as a predictor for 'sightings_per_year'.
+The model confirmed a modest positive relationship, with a slope of approximately 364 — indicating that for each point of increase in stress severity, we might expect an additional 364 sightings the following year.

+While the model’s R-Squared score was relatively low (0.14), this is not unexpected given the exploratory nature of the dataset.
+The regression was not intended for forecasting, but rather to support the hypothesis that societal stress may play a contributing role in increased UFO sighting reports — a theory our analysis consistently reinforced.

 ## The rationale to map the business requirements to the Data Visualisations
 * List your business requirements and a rationale to map them to the Data Visualisations